rajat-bhatnagar/event-tracker/README.md

 # event-tracker
-An event tracker application built using Spring MVC 4
+An Application to track our events built using Spring MVC 4